 Aluminum prices surge as factories burn.
 Global markets face a supply shock that could reshape investment strategies across multiple sectors in 2026.

-The Big Picture The Middle East conflict has turned aluminum into the unlikely star of commodity markets.
+The Middle East conflict has turned aluminum into the unlikely star of commodity markets.
 This ubiquitous metal, found in everything from skyscrapers to soda cans, faces its tightest squeeze in nearly two years.
 Damaged production facilities and disrupted supply chains have created a scenario where global demand simply outpaces available supply.

 Investors who thought 2026 would bring post-pandemic stability are getting a rude awakening.
 Aluminum isn't some marginal commodity—it's the second-most used metal after steel, with applications spanning building windows to electric vehicle components.
 Its price serves as a thermometer for global industrial health, and right now, it's showing a fever.